The New Zealand Institute

 - To maintain a representative group of registered patent attorneys in New Zealand.

 - To promote the interests of the Institute.

 - To assist in developing, promoting and maintaining the integrity of the laws and regulations relating to intellectual property matters.

-- To preserve and maintain the integrity and status of the patent attorney profession by setting and administering Rules and a Code of Professional Conduct.
+- To preserve and maintain the integrity and status of the patent attorney profession by setting and administering Rules.

 - To provide means to resolve differences between Members of the Institute, and between members of the public and Members of the Institute.